ikjordan/picozx81/README.md

 Notes: ENTER and SPACE can be used to represent the New Line and Space keys, respectively
 ### Extra configuration options
-Six extra options apply across all programs and can only be set in the `[default]` section of the `config.ini` file in the root directory of the SD Card
+Eight extra options apply across all programs and can only be set in the `[default]` section of the `config.ini` file in the root directory of the SD Card
 | Item | Description | Default Value |
 | --- | --- | --- |
 | FiveSevenSix | Enables the generation of a 720x576p display @ 50Hz `On` , or 720x576p display @ 50.65Hz `Match`.
 If set to `Off` a 640x480 display @ 60Hz is produced | Off |